davikawasaki/installation-guides/node-without-sudo.md

 $ nvm ls-remote
 ```

-You can install any Node version, but many packages in RAIS Web project will depend for a 4.5.0+ version.
-In this tutorial it'll use the current v7.5.0 as below:
+You can install any Node version, but this tutorial will use the current v7.5.0 as below:

 ```
 $ nvm install 7.5.0